Wednesday, November 30, 2016

 If this check succeeds, the spellcaster has seen the true shape of the wood, metal, bone, or ivory, and it able to let the magic guide the blade across the wood, use the chisel to pound out the course details, or forge the metal into shape.
 It requires an additional day per level of the spellcaster to complete the project.
 During each day, the spellcaster is required to spend at least eight hours working on the staff without interruption or undertaking any other strenuous activity.
 If the spellcaster is interrupted for more than a few minutes, the day does not count towards the time needed to craft the staff.

 If the Spellcraft check fails, the spellcaster must put the raw materials away and wait until he has achieved another level before he may attempt to craft the staff again.
-After the crafting is complete, the spellcaster is ready to move on to the next step: Designing the arcane matrix to provide the true power of the staff.

 The Arcane Matrix